AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 Below are the prerequisites to install and run the demo:

 > **UNDER PROGRESS BEGIN**

 > - Access to [IBM watsonx.ai](https://www.ibm.com/products/watsonx-ai).
 >  - You can start a free trial by following the **Start your free trial** link in https://www.ibm.com/products/watsonx-ai.
 If you don't have an IBM Cloud account yet, you will be prompted to create one.
 >
 > **UNDER PROGRESS END**

-- [Git](https://git-scm.com/) in order to get the bootstrap files on your machine
+- [Git](https://git-scm.com/) client in order to get the bootstrap files on your machine.
 - [Docker Compose](https://docs.docker.com/compose/) in order to run the demo, which is a multi-container application.
-  - On Windows, the simplest and recommended approach is to get [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) as it includes both Docker Engine and Docker Compose required to run the demo
+  - On Windows, the simplest and recommended approach is to get [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) as it includes both Docker Engine and Docker Compose required to run the demo.
-  - On Mac you can use either [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) or [Colima](https://github.com/abiosoft/colima)
+  - On Mac you can use either [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) or [Colima](https://github.com/abiosoft/colima).
 - A web browser.
 The demo has been thoroughly tested using Google Chrome.

 ## Known Limitations

 The following limitations are known and will be fixed promptly

 > - If you create rules in the ODM Decision Center and deploy them to the ODM Rule Execution Server, they will not show as justifications, even if they fire
 > - You'll have to manually grand read, write, and execute permissions to everyone (owner, group, and others) on the `decisions` directory
 > - Chat history is erased as soon as you leave the Chatbot page by clicking another tab

 ## Demo Setup in a Few Easy Steps

 ### Clone the bootstrap files from GitHub

 - Run `git clone https://github.com/AthenaDecisionSystems/athena-ibm-techxchange.git` from an empty directory.
 This creates a subdirectory `athena-ibm-techxchange`

 ### Create your own environment file

 > **UNDER PROGRESS BEGIN**

 > - Copy the provided `athena-ibm-techxchange\#.env#` file to `athena-ibm-techxchange\.env`
 > - Open that file and provide your own value for the following
 > 1. **Create an IBM watsonx.ai account**